collective/awesome-volto/README.md

 - [WISE-Freshwater](https://water.europa.eu/freshwater) (WISE-Freshwater, the Freshwater Information System for Europe.
 Developed by [Eau de web](https://eaudeweb.ro) for the European Environmental Agency, 2021)
 - [WISE-Marine](https://water.europa.eu/marine) (WISE-Marine, the Marine Information System for Europe.
 Developed by [Eau de web](https://eaudeweb.ro) for the European Environmental Agency, 2023)
 - [Zeelandia](https://www.zeelandia.de/) (Corporate website for one of the leading bakery ingredients manufacturers in Germany, developed by [kitconcept GmbH](https://kitconcept.com/en), 2019)
-- [Copernicus In-Situ](https://insitu.copernicus.eu) (Copernicus In-Situ compiles and provides high-quality ground, sea and airborne observation and geospatial reference data to support the Copernicus services.
-Developed by [Eau de web](https://eaudeweb.ro) for the European Environmental Agency, 2025)
-- [Copernicus Land Monitoring Service](https://land.copernicus.eu) (The Copernicus Land Monitoring Service (CLMS) delivers high-quality geospatial information on land cover, land use changes, vegetation state, the water cycle and Earth's surface energy variables.
-Developed by [CodeSyntax](https://www.codesyntax.com/en) and [Eau de web](https://eaudeweb.ro) for the European Environmental Agency, 2023)
-- [Study in Denmark](https://studyindenmark.dk) (Study in Denmark a Plone6 website promoting higher education opportunities in Denmark.
-Developed by [Eau de web](https://eaudeweb.ro) for the Danish Ministry of Higher Education and Science, 2025)

 ### Open-source websites built with Volto